With a well-crafted route, 10 days in Scotland is just enough time to see most of the major highlights on every Scotland bucket list.

 Kilt Rock and Mealt Falls

 What I love about Mealt Falls is it feels like a waterfall at the end of the world!
 A massive cascade spills over a sheer rock edge, plummeting directly into the ocean below.
+It is easily one of the most breathtaking waterfalls in Europe.

 Parking is plentiful and free, and this stop will be on your natural route around the Isle of Skye anyway!
 The best light comes during the golden hours, if you are lucky enough to get some natural light here.